 Other projects include further improving the internal and external connectivity of Morocco – including the expansion of Morocco’s road networks, construction of Casablanca’s second tramline (with potential plans to increase the tram network to up to seven lines) and further development of the Kingdom’s port infrastructure.

 Beyond infrastructure, the government has also been focusing on real estate development, to meet the housing needs of its growing city population and address the housing deficit challenge.

-Singapore businesses in real estate development can find good investment prospects in Morocco today.
+Singapore businesses in real estate and hospitality development can find good investment prospects in Morocco today.
 The growth of high-end resorts and hotels also signal opportunities for service providers, who will likely see demand for their expertise as more of such projects are completed.

 The retail sector in Morocco is flourishing thanks to the rising affluence of Moroccan consumers.
 This sector is estimated to account for 12% of Morocco’s gross domestic product (GDP), and hires around 13% of Morocco’s labour force.

 Increased tourist arrivals coupled with increasing GDP per capita and a rising consumer price index all signal the growing potential of Morocco’s expanding retail segment.
 Tourist arrivals increased by 5.2% in 2019 to 13 million.
 The food retail market alone is estimated to account for 13.5% of the country’s GDP1 in 2020, and employment in the sector represents about 13% of total jobs, with as many as 1.2 million people employed.